intellectivelab/docs.intellectivelab.com/_docs/unity/features/actionable-analytics.md

 ### Mark Chart

-The **Mark Chart** is a type of chart which displays discrete information.
+The **Mark Chart** displays discrete information.
 The marks can be plotted vertically or horizontally.

 The Mark Chart component is built based on [React-Vis Mark chart](https://uber.github.io/react-vis/documentation/series-reference/mark-series).